Where We Treat Your Pets Like They Were Our Own

 Chris advanced his expertise by earning certification as a Certified Canine Rehabilitation Veterinary Nurse (CCRVN) through the Canine Rehabilitation Institute, where he now proudly serves as an instructor, guiding veterinary technicians and assistants who are pursuing careers in animal rehabilitation.

-Samantha is a Rehabilitation Assistant, bringing over a decade of experience and a gentle, compassionate approach to animal care.
-She graduated from the University of New Hampshire in 2014 with an Associate’s degree in Applied Animal Science, concentrating in Veterinary Technology.
+Samantha is a Rehabilitation Assistant at Acupetvet with over a decade of experience in veterinary medicine and a calm, compassionate approach to patient care.
+She earned her Associate’s degree in Applied Animal Science from the University of New Hampshire in 2014, with a concentration in Veterinary Technology.

 14 Littleworth Rd, Dover, NH 03820.
 Click here for a map to our location